Vishal78703/Simon-says-game/README.md

 To get started with the game, simply open the `index.html` file in a web browser.
 Press any key to start the game.

+## Output on Correct Selection

+- When the player correctly repeats a color in the sequence, it will flash with a green color.
+- This visual feedback confirms the correct selection and adds to the overall gaming experience.

 ## Features

 - **Engaging Gameplay**: Players are tasked with replicating increasingly complex patterns, enhancing memory and cognitive skills.